adn770/ppdf/docs/design-dmap.md

 -   **Layering and Effects**: The final look is achieved through multiple distinct layers rendered from bottom to top: Shadow, Glow/Underlayer, Room Fill, and Main Walls.

--   **Border Hatching**:
+-   **Procedural Hatching**:
-    -   An **optional** feature, controlled by the `--hatching` CLI flag, which accepts `sketch` or `stipple` styles.
+    -   An **optional** feature, controlled by the `--hatching` CLI flag.
-    -   When enabled, a series of procedurally generated, slightly randomized lines or dots are drawn around the exterior perimeter of all rendered polygons.
+    -   When enabled, it generates a highly organic, sketchy look using a tile-based approach combined with Perlin noise to displace line cluster anchors.
+This avoids mechanical repetition and results in a hand-drawn aesthetic.

+-   **Procedural Water Layers**:
+    -   Water shorelines are rendered using a Catmull-Rom spline algorithm (`_create_curvy_path`) to generate smooth, wavy, and natural-looking paths from the underlying geometric polygons, complete with multi-layered ripple effects.

+#### 3.3.2.
+Pre-Rendering Merge Step
+-   Before rendering, the engine performs a merge pass on all `Room` objects.
+-   It uses a **Disjoint Set Union (DSU)** algorithm to identify all rooms that are geometrically adjacent and are not separated by a `Door` object.
+-   These adjacent, open rooms are merged into a single, complex `_RenderableShape` object.
+This ensures that open archways are correctly rendered and that exterior effects like hatching are applied to a single, unified dungeon perimeter.

 ---